al6x/cluster_management/readme.md

 It may be **usefull if Your claster has about 1-10 boxes**, and tools like Chef, Puppet, Capistrano are too complex and proprietary for your needs.
 **It's extremely easy**, there are only 3 methods.

+It's ssh-agnostic, You can use whathever tool you like (even lov-level Net::SSH / Net::SFTP), but by default it's integrated with the [Virtual Operating System][vos] tool.

 ## Package management

 Define your packages, they are just rake tasks, so you probably know how to work with them: